-An exhilarating and hilly cycle ride through the heart of the Trossachs – a classic roadie circuit featuring a big climb, quiet roads and outstanding scenery.
-From Aberfoyle the route goes straight into the biggest climb of the day up the Duke’s Pass and it’s worth warming-up beforehand – it’s 3.8km long and a tough challenge with gradients fluctuating between 6-11% and numerous sharp ramps.
+An exhilarating and hilly parcour through the heart of the Trossachs – a classic roadie circuit featuring a big climb, quiet roads and outstanding scenery.
+From Aberfoyle, the route is straight into the biggest climb of the day (Duke’s Pass) and it’s worth warming-up beforehand – it’s 3.8km long and a tough challenge with gradients fluctuating between 6-11% and numerous sharp ramps.

-For families or cyclists wanting a shorter ride, a cruise boat service operates from Trossachs Pier to Stronachlachar – providing a popular opportunity to cycle on the shore road and experience the loch from the water.
+For families or cyclists wanting a shorter ride, a cruise boat service operates from Trossachs Pier to Stronachlachar – providing a popular opportunity to cycle back on the shore road and experience the loch from the water.

 Refreshments are available on route at Brenachoile Cafe (Loch Katrine Pier) and The Pier Cafe, Stronachlachar.
 Aberfoyle is well served with cafes, accommodation and a supermarket.

 Details are current as of October 2015.
 Whilst the Loch Lomond & The Trossachs National Park Authority and its project partners have made every effort to ensure the accuracy of the route card information, Loch Lomond & The Trossachs National Park Authority and its project partners cannot be held responsible in any way for any changes that may take place to the routes, nor for any errors in the route cards, nor for any accidents, injuries or damage sustained whilst following the routes.
 Cycling is a risk sport and all persons using the cycle routes do so at their own risk, acknowledging and accepting the risk of accident, injury or damage.